 OFF-SITE FACILITY means any facility being a structural BMP or otherwise located outside the subject property boundary described in the permit application for land development activity that is intended to form an integral part of the stormwater system for a given parcel.

 ON-SITE FACILITY means a structural BMP located within the subject property boundary described in the permit application for land development activity.

+OVERSIGHT INSPECTION means an inspection conducted by the City to assess compliance.

 PEAK FLOW means the maximum instantaneous rate of flow of water at a particular point resulting from a storm event.